Chapter in this post:

 Some people will certainly want an SD card reader back, as many cameras and 3D printers still rely on this type of data transfer.
 Personally, I rarely use SD cards and that's why I don't really miss the SD card reader in the MacBook.
 From my point of view, it would also be a step backwards to reinstall this port.
 Some cameras use TF cards and these are not supported under any circumstances - although they are technically superior to SD cards.

-Sure, we all still have loads of USB-A plug devices in use, but whenever I need to use USB-A plugs, I feel like I'm working with an antique.
-It's the same with micro-USB plugs, which have cost me a lot of nerves.
+Sure, we all still use a lot of devices with USB-A connectors, but whenever I have to use USB-A connectors, I feel like I'm working with an antique.
+I feel the same way Micro-USB-Plugs that have already cost me a lot of nerves.

 For this reason, I hope Apple doesn't make the mistake of coming back to USB-A again.
 I have to admit, I was very surprised that the current Mac Mini still has USB-A ports.
 Apparently I'm too far in the future.
 But: There could actually be people who need more USB-A ports and therefore it cannot be completely ruled out that Apple will still install such ports.

 I bought the first MacBook Pro with Touch Bar straight away and I have to say: It just annoyed me.
 Above all, the "soft escape key", which fortunately has been replaced by a real key in current models, has often deleted the text in a browser window form just because I touched the wrong touch bar when typing with one finger Touched the spot.

 Even if the Touch Bar contains useful content here and there, I don't find it practical to use it.
 You always have to check what the Touch Bar is showing and decide whether there is something there that you can use at the moment.
 The time that I need for this is so long that I prefer to use the paths that I know are always there: I type the appropriate words or use the buttons on the screen.